c-c-z/golay/README.md

 		make clean; make

-	You can use own CFLAGS by setting USERCFLAGS.
+	You can use your own CFLAGS by setting USERCFLAGS.

 	The source is available in 4 versions.

-		src/def
-			includes the default coder.
-			the version
-				has the lowest memory usage,
-				calculates everything on the FPU and
-				reads buffered, de-/ encodes and writes buffered up to 3 Bytes at once.

 		src/lut
 			includes a coder using lookup tables to encode the data and for calculating the hamming weight,